FAQs

 health with their doctor.

-And doctors are not mentioning vulva & vaginal health to their
+And doctors are not mentioning vulva & vaginal health to their patients.

 The other answer is that many health professionals might be aware of vaginal estrogen therapy--

 preventatively.
-(Although FEEL AMAZING is approved for the treatment of vaginal dryness, I'm
+(Although the Vulva & Vaginal Moisturizer by Menopause Chicks™️ is approved for the treatment of vaginal dryness, I'm always on "team prevention" whenever possible!)

-Hyaluronic acid moisturizer is an effective option for
+Hyaluronic acid moisturizer is an effective option for both prevention and treatment.
+And it benefits both the vulva AND the vagina.

 - 04

-maintaining moisture in our eyes, mouth and joints, and in our vulva & vagina.
+Estrogen fluctuates in perimenopause and then declines significantly postmenopause.
+Estrogen is our juicy hormone--it is responsible for maintaining moisture in our eyes, mouth and joints, and for our vulva & vagina.

 So estrogen decline is a common cause of vulva & vaginal dryness.

-There are other causes though, and they are not all age or stage-specific.
+There are other causes though, and they are not all age- or stage-specific.

 These include:

-hyaluronic acid decline (hyaluronic acid is produced naturally by our bodies but starts to decline in our 30s and 40s and more significantly post menopause)
+hyaluronic acid decline: hyaluronic acid is produced naturally by our bodies but starts to decline in our 30s and 40s and more significantly post menopause

-oral contraceptives i.e. the birth control pill is another major culprit
+oral contraceptives i.e. the birth control pill is another major culprit of dryness

 so is over-use of panty liners and paper-based absorbent pads

-hormone fluctuations in postpartum
+hormone fluctuations postpartum

 certain medications